Tennessee: Tribal

 The Mississippi Band of Choctaw Indians is Tennessee's only federally recognized Native American tribe.
 It owns 79 acre in Henning, which the tribe placed into federal trust in 2012.
 This is governed directly by the tribe.

 Politics

 The politics of Tennessee is dominated by the Republican Party.
 Republicans currently hold both of the state's U.S. Senate seats, eight out of nine Congressional seats, 75 of 99 state House seats, and 27 of 33 state Senate seats.
-Democratic strength is largely concentrated in Nashville, Memphis, and parts of Knoxville, Chattanooga, and Clarksville.
+Democratic strength is largely concentrated in Nashville, Memphis, and in the urban centers of Knoxville, Chattanooga, and Clarksville.
 Several suburban areas of Nashville and Memphis also contain significant Democratic minorities.
 Tennessee is one of thirteen states which holds its presidential primaries on Super Tuesday.

+Voting rights and electoral law

 Tennessee does not require voters to declare a party affiliation when registering.
-The state is one of eight states which require voters to present a form of photo identification.
-Tennessee has one of the highest rates of felony disenfranchisement, with nearly 10% of its voting-age population ineligible to vote.
+The state is one of ten that require voters to present a photo identification as of 2026.
+Tennessee has one of the highest rates of felony disenfranchisement in the U.S., with nearly 10% of its voting-age population ineligible to vote.
 The state also has the highest rate of Black and Latino felony disenfranchisement.
+Tennessee consistently has one of the lowest rates of voter registration and participation.

+Tennessee has a long history of contested redistricting and gerrymandering.
+In the landmark Baker v.
+Carr case, the U.S. Supreme Court ruled in 1962 that courts could review state legislative districting after Tennessee had not redrawn its districts from 1901 to 1961.
+This left rural areas with much more political power than growing cities like Nashville and Memphis.
+More recently, Tennessee's 2022 congressional and state maps were challenged because they split Davidson County and other parts of the Nashville metropolitan area in ways critics said reduced the influence of urban and minority voters.
+Federal courts dismissed the racial gerrymandering claims, and the Tennessee Supreme Court later approved the maps for state legislative districts.
+In response to the Louisiana v.
+Callais U.S. Supreme Court case, Tennessee legislators redrew the state's districts in 2026 to split majority-black Memphis into three districts.
+Memphis had previously been placed in a single district to comply with the Voting Rights Act of 1965, and critics decried this split as racially motivated.